-Our three lovely, and naughty, kitties are rescues.
+Planning on moving to Ireland with your pets?
+I’ll share a bit about how we managed to bring over our 3 cats with us.
+Our lovely, and naughty, kitties are rescues.
 Apart from the fact that we love them very much, I felt like they were our permanent responsibility.
 When we adopted them we said we would take care of them forever.
-In some ways it’s easy to drop a pet off at a shelter, absolve or transfer responsibility, but it doesn’t seem like the right thing to do (although having lived in Ireland for six months, I can say that bringing pets over here can really test your level of commitment*).
+In some ways it’s easy to drop a pet off at a shelter, absolve or transfer responsibility, but it doesn’t seem like the right thing to do.
 I can agree that each case is different and sometimes people can’t afford to keep their animals for whatever reason (pet food and vet visits are way more expensive in Ireland than South Africa, for example).

-Quarantine is no longer necessary if you follow these steps.
-If you don’t there is only one cattery in Ireland for this purpose and you will need to book space months in advance.
-The cats might need to stay there for six months, and the boarding and obligatory vet fees are pricey.
+Quarantine is not necessary if you follow these steps.
+If you don’t, there is only one cattery in Ireland for the purpose of quarantine and you will need to book space months in advance.
+The cats might need to stay there for 6 months.
+The boarding and obligatory vet fees are quite pricey.
 Usually if you are bringing cats or dogs over from South Africa or another high risk country outside of the EU (any country not on this list) and want to avoid quarantine, you will have to do things in the following order.